Issue #36 / January 12, 2017

 You can use the same process to negotiate for a raise at your current job.
 However, you need to be willing to walk away from your current employer if need be.

 TELL US YOUR SPENDING SECRETS!

-- WEAR TO WORK: Reader Hanya Moharram shared how she dresses for work while observing hijab.
-Check out her Wear to Work post.
+- WEAR TO WORK: Reader Jessica Stein shared how she bargain shops for a work wardrobe.
+Check it out.